The Global Language of Business

 Meny in Norway: 18% reduction in food waste

-Woolworths: 44% reduction in food waste and 21% increase in efficiency
+Woolworths in Australia: 44% reduction in food waste and 21% increased efficiency

 Warehouse management